idec-teams/2024_Evolution_Suisse/docs/project/results.md

 <figure markdown>
 ![Figure_positive_negative_selection](https://idec-teams.github.io/2024_Evolution_Suisse/img/PACE_related_schematics/Complete_E3_PACE.png)
-<figcaption> Figure X: E3 ligase PACE evolutionary system.
+<figcaption> Figure 4: E3 ligase PACE evolutionary system.
 The PACE system operates within a lagoon with a constant inflow of new host cells and an outflow of phages and infected host cells.
 Upon infection of a host cell with a selection phage carrying a functional E3 ligase variant (green arrows), the E3 ligase ubiquitinates its target, which is fused to the C-terminal subunit of a split T7 RNA polymerase (RNAP), using ubiquitin fused to the N-terminal subunit of the split RNAP.
 The ubiquitin-mediated proximity of the split RNAP subunits assembles a functional T7 RNAP, which transcribes the _gIII_ gene required for the assembly of infectious progeny.
 In the case of a non-functional E3 variant (red arrows), the lack of assembled T7 RNAP prevents gIII expression, resulting in non-infectious phage progeny.
 During phage genome replication, the mutation plasmid MP6 increases the mutation rate, generating new E3 variants in the process.
 Infectious progeny carrying new E3 variants then go on to infect fresh host cells, repeating the cycle.
 </figcaption>
 </figure>